kevinm23nelson/CryptoPal/README.md

 - Favorite/unfavorite cryptocurrencies with state persisted in local storage.
 - Dynamic styling based on the 24-hour change percentage (positive or negative).
 - Responsive design to ensure usability across different devices and screen sizes.
+- Practice mock "purchases" of cryptocurrencies and observe their performance in real time.
+- Made some bad investments and want to start over?
+With CryptoPal you can reset your trades at any time and start over!

 ## Technologies Used
 - React